Turbo (2024 film): Plot

 Aruvipurathu Jose alias Turbo Jose, a jeep driver from Idukki with a habit of getting involved in fights, learns that his best friend Jerry, a bank manager in Chennai, was attacked by henchmen sent by the family of his girlfriend Indulekha, who is also a bank manager of a different bank.
 Jose arrives at Indulekha's house and stops her engagement, taking her to Jerry's house.
 However, Jerry refuses to accept Indulekha due to the fear of his family and she goes back to Chennai for her job.

 Jose learns that Indulekha's family have filed a case against him, prompting him to leave for Chennai and persuading Indulekha to return home.
 He decides to stay in Chennai after learning that he will be imprisoned.
 On Jose's request, Indulekha helps him find a job for Andrew, a rich car dealer, as his bodyguard.
 Jose manages to reunite Indulekha with her family in the process.

 Meanwhile, Jerry gets informed by his colleague, Sithara, that an anonymous person from the bank had used Jerry's passkey to transfer a huge amount of money to inactive accounts registered under other people's names.
-Jerry begins the investigation with Sithara, where he learns about the real mastermind behind the scam: Vetrivel Shanmugha Sundaram, a ruthless and charismatic kingmaker, who has been manipulating the banking system to provide money to ruling party MLAs in order to shift their loyalties.
+Jerry begins the investigation with Sithara, where he learns about the real mastermind behind the scam: Vetrivel Shanmugha Sundaram, a ruthless and charismatic kingmaker, who runs a corporate syndicate, aiming to establish his power in Deccan.
+He has been manipulating the banking system to provide money to the ruling party MLAs in order to shift their loyalties.

 Jerry learns that Vetrivel's main bank account is in Indulekha's bank, where he tries to inform and warn Indulekha about the scam, but Indulekha does not listen to him as she has not forgiven his rejection.
 Vetrivel learns that Jerry has learnt about his scam and soon kills Jerry.
 Jerry's death is termed as suicide in the autopsy report by Vetrivel.
 Later, Indulekha and Jose learn about Vetrivel's scam and his involvement in Jerry's death, devastating them both.

 Indulekha complains to the police, but the police are under Vetrivel's payroll and try to kill her.
 However, Jose rescues Indulekha by thrashing the cops and they escape, where a cat-and-mouse-game ensues in which Jose and Indulekha manage to save their families, consisting of Jose's mother, Rosakutty, and Indulekha's sister, Niranjana, with the help of Auto Billa, Andrew, and Dilli Babu.
 Jose and Indulekha expose Vetrivel's scam and Jose kills Vetrivel using a fish-slicing machine at his fishery factory, thus avenging Jerry's death.

 in a post-credit scene, Jose, Indulekha, Rosakutty and Niranjana return to Idukki.
 They receive a parcel containing Andrew's severed head with a letter sent by Vetrivel's friend and business partner, who plans to wage a war against Jose for Vetrivel's death.